Disney Fairies: Disney Fairies magazine

 In June 2006, Egmont Magazines launched a new monthly magazine for girls 5–9 years old, produced by The Walt Disney Company Italia, S.p.A. and published in Italy a couple of months before the Egmont translations.

 The magazine, entitled Fairies, began with an initial print of 110,000 copies and a cover price of £1.99.
 The magazine's content is centered on Tinker Bell, and her fairy friends from Pixie Hollow.
 Each issue features: a collectable pull-out story, games, puzzles, posters and coloring pages.
 Fairies Magazine has been launched in: Italy, Malaysia, Singapore, Poland, Russia, Spain, the Nordic countries, Portugal, Germany and Benelux.

 Graphic novels

 In May 2009, Papercutz publishing pickup a license to produce original graphic novels to hit the stands in April 2010 at the rate of four per year.

-The 2007 manga and 2008 graphic novel "Disney Fairies: Petite's Little Diary", published by Kodansha and distributed by Tokyopop, follows the misadventures of Tinker Bell and her friends.
+The 2007 manga and 2008 graphic novel Disney Fairies: Petite's Little Diary, published by Kodansha and distributed by Tokyopop, follows the misadventures of Tinker Bell and her friends.

+Wings of Pixie Hollow series

+Wings of Starlight

+In 2025, Wings of Starlight, by Allison Saft was published.
+The young adult romantasy novel explores the origin story of the ruler of Pixie Hollow, Queen Clarion, including her romance with Lord Milori, previously alluded to in the film Secret of the Wings.
+The book became a #1 New York Times bestseller and a USA Today bestseller.

+Wings of Reverie

+On February 13, 2026, Wings of Reverie was announced, authored by Anna Bright and set for release on August 4, 2026.
+Set centuries after the events of Wings of Starlight, Wings of Reverie features frost fairy Periwinkle from the film Secret of the Wings.
+The plot will relvove around Periwinkle's relationship with a dream-talent fairy named Weaver.